vercel/turborepo/examples/kitchen-sink/README.md

 - `blog`: a [Remix](https://remix.run/) blog
 - `logger`: isomorphic logger (a small wrapper around console.log)
 - `ui`: a dummy React UI library (which contains a single `<CounterButton>` component)
-- `scripts`: Jest and eslint configurations
+- `scripts`: Jest and ESLint configurations
 - `tsconfig`: tsconfig.json;s used throughout the monorepo

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).